dqniellew1/Deep_learning/README.md

 # Deep_learning
-Deep learning application and practices

-My learning experience from the fastai-v3 course.
+## Deep learning application and practices learning from the fastai-v3 course.

-My first notebook involves looking at the classification of dogs breeds that looks like wolves from a wolf breed "canis lupus lupus".
+1. My first notebook involves looking at the classification of dogs breeds that looks like wolves from a wolf breed "canis lupus lupus".
 I used the resnet34 and resnet50 architecture.